vaishali18lalit/Build_nn_scratch/README.md

 # Neural Network Implementation from Scratch
 ### Overview
 This project aims to demonstrate the implementation of a neural network from scratch, without relying on any standard inbuilt libraries such as TensorFlow or PyTorch.
-By building a neural network from the ground up, we gain a deeper understanding of its underlying principles and mechanics.
+By building a neural network from the ground up, we gain a deeper understanding of its underlying principles and mechanics.3 Datasets are used for this - Blobs, Circles and Fashion MNIST.

 ### Features
 Custom Implementation: We develop every component of the neural network, including layers, activation functions, loss functions, and optimization algorithms, from scratch using Python.